 And in general, price expectations are represented by inflation expectations.
 Inflation represents an increase in prices for the products they buy.
 It doesn’t just represent one or two products but a basket of purchased products.
 In short, it is an aggregate measure of the price increase.

 High inflation erodes consumer purchasing power.
-Money becomes worthless.
-With the same nominal money, consumers get fewer quantities.
+Money becomes worthless, and with the same nominal money, consumers receive fewer quantities.

-Thus, if consumers expect higher inflation in the future, they will increase spending today.
-But conversely, they will delay buying if they expect inflation to fall (deflation).
+Thus, if consumers expect higher inflation in the future, they will increase their spending today.
+Conversely, they will delay buying if they expect inflation to fall (deflation).

 Interest rate